Welcome to Pills4cure

 Ans: Yes.
 Opioids have a high risk of addiction, especially when used long-term or without medical supervision.

-Q3 Can opioids be used for back pain?
+Q3 Opioid Analgesics can be used for back pain?

 Ans: Yes, in severe or chronic back pain, opioids may be prescribed short-term, especially if other treatments fail.